openfans-community-offical/Debian-Pi-Aarch64/update.md

 5. Support run X86 exe (It's not used virtualization for this!!), just include in Full Desktop Version.

-5. App a game Diablo for preinstall.
+6. App a game Diablo for preinstall.

+7. Whole system pkg had updated and tuned.
 ```

 ## 2020.06.22 &nbsp;&nbsp;// **System v2.0 U4 Release ver.
 200622 Upgrade.**